misiektoja/instagram_monitor/README.md

 It is suggested to use sth like **tmux** or **screen** to have the script running after you log out from the server.

-The tool automatically saves its output to *instagram_monitor_username.log* file (can be changed in the settings or disabled with -d).
+The tool automatically saves its output to *instagram_monitor_username.log* file (can be changed in the settings or disabled with **-d** parameter).

-The tool in mode 2 also saves the the list of followings & followers to *instagram_username_followings.json* and *instagram_username_followers.json* files, so we do not need to refetch it every time the tool is restarted.
+The tool in mode 2 also saves the the list of followings & followers to *instagram_username_followings.json* and *instagram_username_followers.json* files, so we do not need to refetch it every time the tool is restarted and so we can also detect changes since last usage of the tool.

 ## How to use other features